Discover Glendora

 Market Potential

-• Trade Area Reach: Over 250,000 residents live within a 10-mile radius, creating a broad customer base for retail and services.
+Trade Area Reach: More than 250,000 residents live within a 10-mile radius, creating a broad customer base for retail, dining, and service-oriented businesses.

-• Growth & Stability: A strong housing market, excellent schools, and a reputation as a top family-friendly community continue to draw new residents.
+Growth and Stability: A strong housing market, excellent schools, and Glendora’s reputation as a family-friendly community continue to support long-term residential and consumer demand.

-• Institutional Demand: Local anchors such as Foothill Presbyterian Hospital and Citrus College generate consistent demand for suppliers, services, and retail partners.
+Institutional Demand: Local anchors such as Emanate Health Foothill Presbyterian Hospital and Citrus College generate consistent demand for suppliers, services, food, retail, housing, healthcare, and professional partners.

-Dedicated City Staff: Our Economic Development team provides direct support with site selection, permitting, and resources to streamline your business journey.
+Dedicated City Staff: The Economic Development team provides direct assistance with site selection, permitting coordination, business resources, and connections to the appropriate City departments.

-Chamber Collaboration: Glendora works closely with the Glendora Chamber of Commerce to connect business owners with networking opportunities, advocacy, and community events that strengthen visibility and customer reach.
+Chamber Collaboration: The City works closely with the Glendora Chamber of Commerce to connect businesses with networking opportunities, community events, advocacy, and visibility within the local business community.

-One-on-One Consulting: Through our partnership with the Small Business Development Center (SBDC), local businesses receive personalized consulting in areas like finance, marketing, and growth strategy—at no cost.
+One-on-One Business Consulting: Through the City’s partnership with the Small Business Development Center, businesses can access no-cost consulting in areas such as finance, marketing, operations, business planning, and growth strategy.

-County & State Resources: Access to regional programs including workforce training, tax credits, and business incentives.
+County and State Resources: Businesses can be connected to regional programs that may support workforce development, hiring, training, tax credits, and other business assistance opportunities.

 Tiffany Chew